Planning to visit the Empire State Building? It’s one of the most recognizable and iconic landmarks in the world.

 Here are some tips for making the most of your visit to the Empire State Building:

 Want to beat the crowds?
-A good way to avoid the mobs of visitors and super long lines is to plan your visit for either early in the morning (8:00am – 10:00am) or late at night (after 9:00pm, the night views are spectacular!).
+A good way to avoid the mobs of visitors and super long lines is to plan your visit for either early in the morning (8:00am – 11:00am) or later at night (after 10:00pm, the night views are spectacular!).

 Want to catch the sunset?
 It seems simple enough, but the best way we know is to head up in advance and stick around to wait for that gorgeous view.

 Take in the view before heading out on the town.
 Head up to the deck after 10 PM, when its way less crowded.
 A late night visit will open up a whole new side of NYC, complete with an aerial view of the most famous skyline in the country.

 Kids under six are free.
 You are allowed to bring a stroller, but just be sure you are able to fold it before entering the elevator.